What can you do as a free member?

 Bladesong Failed to Enter Keep

 At its core, Bladesong feels like what would happen if a classic CYOA RPG and a blacksmith simulator decided to have a very nerdy, very detailed baby.
 Imagine the branching narratives of something like Pathfinder.
-Then layer it over the presentation style of classic text-based RPGs.
+Then layer it over the presentation style of text-based RPGs like the Eldrum series.
 Finally, anchor the whole thing around a surprisingly robust sword-forging system.
 That’s Bladesong.

 Bladesong The Camp